Learn the RIGHT way to put vinyl on mugs, including how to pick out the best mug, design, and vinyl for results that look great and last!

 Step 1: Find a Design For Your Mug

 First, you need some cute designs for your mugs!
-I made some for you that you can download it from my free resource library (you can get a password for it at the bottom of this page).
-If you’re going to cut the vinyl decals out on your cutting machine, upload the file to your design software.
+I made some for you that you can download from my free resource library (you can get a password for it at the bottom of this page).
+If you’re going to cut the vinyl decals (Design #125) out on your cutting machine, upload the file to your design software.
 If you’re not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.
 If you’re on an iPhone or iPad, here’s how to download and upload SVG files to the Cricut Design Space app.

 Note: The unicorn crown is in a separate file because it is a Print Then Cut image.
 Just upload it and add it to your canvas with the other mug designs — resize as necessary.